Guidelines for Authors

 The number of figures should be reasonable and justified: no more than 20% of the article.
 They must be numbered with Arabic numerals and placed at the end of the manuscript.
 Lettering must be provided by the author(s).
 Letters, numbers and symbols must appear clearly, but not oversized.
 A suitable final size for lettering is 2 mm after reduction of the figure.
 It is recommended that one uniform lettering size be used throughout the manuscript.
 Graphs and histograms should be two-dimensional and scale marks provided.
 All lines (including boxes) should be clear, but not too thick and heavy.
 Black and white figures, including drawings and maps, must be originals executed in black on a clean white background.
 Photographs should be of excellent quality, with clear details and sufficient contrast.
 Colored figures and graphs are accepted.
 Lettering of figures must be clearly labeled.
 Figures with different panels have to be grouped into a plate, and panels marked with letters.

-Figures and graphs must be submitted as .tiff or .jpg files, with the following digital resolution:
+In case of paper acceptance, figures and graphs must be submitted as .tiff or .jpg files, with the following digital resolution:

 - Color (saved as CMYK): 300 dpi - maximum width 17 cm